 Service users said they had no concerns regarding their safety; they described how they could speak to staff if they had any concerns about safety or the care being provided.

-The day care setting had provided service users with information about keeping themselves safe and the details of the process for reporting any concerns.
+Staff were provided with training appropriate to the requirements of their role.

 The manager reported that none of the service users currently required the use of specialised equipment.
 They were aware of how to source such training should it be required in the future.
-A review of care records identified that moving and handling risk assessments and care plans were up to date.